State Social Protection Fund (Azerbaijan): Pension payment system

-SSPF carried out a project to introduce new pension and benefits payment system in 2004-2006.
+SSPF carried out a project to introduce new pension and benefits payment system in 2004–2006.
 The main advantage of the system was to get pensions by plastic cards via ATMs.
-As a result of implementation of the project people in all cities and regions of Azerbaijan, even in remote areas, have been provided with plastic cards, and got opportunity to get their pensions and benefits via relevant ATMs.
+As a result of implementation of the project people in all cities and the regions of Azerbaijan, even in remote areas, have been provided with plastic cards, and got opportunity to get their pensions and benefits via relevant ATMs.

 Approximately 860 thousand persons get their pensions and benefits via ATMs.
 This forms 80% of the total number of the pensioners.